Synetraa1/Portfolio/README.md

-#This portfolio is outdated#
+!!This portfolio is outdated!!

-This was mt first portfolio using HTML and CSS.
+This was my first portfolio using HTML and CSS.

 I am currently creating a new one that I designed on Figma.